 Today The Weave Rug Company operates from its Bollington, Cheshire showroom situated on the ground floor of the historic Clearance Mill – selling a wide variety of lovely carpets and rugs from inexpensive door mats to some of the largest and finest quality Persian Carpets be found anywhere in the UK.

-Several times a year the business owners travel the major rugs producing regions of the world looking out for the very best examples of rugs that are currently available.
-We take pride and pleasure in brining these lovely goods to the UK to share with our customers.
+Several times a year the business owners travel the major rugs producing regions of the world looking out for the very best examples of rugs currently available.
+We take pride and pleasure in bringing these lovely goods to the UK to share with our customers.

 Our Showroom Address is: